 He compared the files changed on Github and worked on re-implementing the original features for this task in his local branch, aiming to reinstate the functionality as intended.
 Sávio undertook the assignment of creating the new “Overview Report” page.
 His responsibilities included designing mock-ups, and prototypes, and exploring Data Visualization techniques suitable for implementation on this page.

 Sávio developed two versions of visualization employing the Donut Graph: one featuring attached labels and another with separate labels listed alongside.
 The complete design of the page was not finalized.
+This work helps One Community’s mission of common sense eco-management and reinforces our commitment to a better living quality for all people.
 The collage below shows some of this work.

 This week, the Expressers Team’s summary, covering their work on the Highest Good Network software, was managed by Tim Kent (Full Stack Software Engineer) and includes Aishwarya Kalkundrikar (Full Stack Software Developer), Harshida Dalal (Software Engineer), Olga Yudkin (Software Engineer), Sahil Patel (Frontend Developer), and Vishala Ramasamy (Software Developer).